 American Studies Seminar at the American Antiquarian Society

-Every fall, students from Assumption College participate in the interdisciplinary American Studies Seminar at the American Antiquarian Society, where a visiting professor explores a different topic each year.
+Every fall, students from Assumption College participate in the interdisciplinary American Studies Seminar at the American Antiquarian Society, where a visiting professor has explored a different topic each year since 1978.
 In addition to classroom discussions of assigned readings, students pursue an independent original research project under the supervision of a faculty mentor and the curators and librarians at the AAS.
 In developing their projects, students have access to a variety of primary sources in the AAS archives, including newspapers, lithographs, maps, letters, photographs, and city directories.
-Recent topics have included “Religion in America’s Founding,” “Clothing and Culture in America,” and “Sexualities in Early America.”
+Recent topics have included “The Nineteenth Century Networked Nation,” “Religion in America’s Founding,” “Clothing and Culture in America,” and “Sexualities in Early America.”
 Admission to the seminar is highly competitive.